-The bonus points are split into chunks of 30,000 points for every month you spend a minimum of $3,000 within the first three months, which equates to a total of $9,000 to receive the entire bonus points.
+New cardholders will receive 25,000 Velocity points for every month you spend a minimum of $3,000 within the first three months, which equates to a total of $9,000 to receive 3/4 of the entire bonus points.

 The Virgin Money Flyer and High Flyer Visas are the semi-official credit cards of the Virgin Australia Velocity program, and each year offer a $129 Virgin Australia flight credit with both cards, along with two Virgin Australia lounge passes with the High Flyer.